derbrause/p2pool-charity/README.md

 Thanks to:
 * The Bitcoin Foundation for its generous support of P2Pool
 * The Litecoin Project for its generous donations to P2Pool
+* The awesome bored723 who worked on random block rewards in p2pool for Altcoins!